patricksanders/muse/README.md

-muse
+codename muse
 ====

-Codename Muse: A music API aggregator
+A music API aggregator

 Codename Muse works with Rdio® and The Echo Nest.
 See LICENSE.md for more information.